turtlemonvh/biblescholar/search/README.md

 ## TODO

-* Setup search in addition to indexing
-* Add makefile including githash and branch in build
 * vendor deps for commands
-* rename binary: `go build -o biblescholar .`
 * pass ctx through request chain into search object, use to trace log items together, handle request termination

 ## Nice to haves